bajpaikrishna/DHCS/DHCS-research-paper.md

 #### Termination:
 - Convergence or maximum iteration limit reached.

-### 3.4 Velocity and Position Update
+Here is the corrected rendering of the mathematical functions in Markdown:

+---

 Each agent updates its velocity and position in a manner similar to standard PSO, with adjustments to accommodate the cooperative roles:

-The velocity update equation is:
+The **velocity update equation** is:

 $$
 \mathbf{v}_i^{\text{new}} = w \mathbf{v}_i + c_1 r_1 (\mathbf{p}_i^{\text{best}} - \mathbf{p}_i) + c_2 r_2 (\mathbf{p}_{\text{global}}^{\text{best}} - \mathbf{p}_i)